 Mpox Home

-Mpox (monkeypox) is a viral infection, with symptoms that can include a painful and uncomfortable rash or sores, often accompanied with flu-like illness. mpox can result in severe disease requiring hospitalization particularly in persons with other health conditions or those who are immunocompromised.
+Mpox (monkeypox) is a viral infection, with symptoms that can include a painful and uncomfortable rash or sores, often accompanied with flu-like illness.
+Mpox can result in severe disease requiring hospitalization particularly in persons with other health conditions or those who are immunocompromised.
 The virus is part of the same family of viruses that causes smallpox, and symptoms are similar to smallpox symptoms, but milder.
 Mpox is not related to chickenpox.
 Anyone, regardless of sexual orientation or gender identity, can get mpox through close, personal contact with someone who has symptoms of mpox.
 However, data suggests that the virus has primarily spread among social networks of gay, bisexual, and same gender-loving men through intimate contact.
 Risk is especially high for same gender-loving men who have multiple or anonymous sexual partners.

 Current Chicago case totals can be found on the CDPH Mpox Data Dashboard.